 Protecting our Public Lands

-As an avid outdoorsman, I appreciate the need to respect and protect the land while also ensuring that the public can enjoy the resources and recreational opportunities it provides.
-Throughout my years in Congress, I have worked to balance these two needs.
-For example, I helped to establish new wilderness (James Peak and Rocky Mountain National Park) and wildlife refuges (Rocky Flats National Wildlife Refuge) in Colorado.
+As an avid outdoorsman, I appreciate the need to respect and protect our public lands while also ensuring that the resources and recreational opportunities they provide remain accessible to all.
+Throughout my years in Congress, I have worked to balance these two needs, which is why I’m so proud to have helped to establish several new wilderness areas (James Peak and Rocky Mountain National Park) and wildlife refuges (Rocky Flats National Wildlife Refuge) in Colorado.

 Sequestration is hurting Coloradans in every corner of our state.
 Currently, an interpretation of the Mineral Leasing Act under sequestration is threatening $110 million in mineral royalties owed to states, including Colorado.
 Our state relies on these revenues from oil, gas and mineral production on our public lands to fund local governments, schools and other services.
 While I believe we must replace the sequester with a balanced deficit reduction plan, it must also be implemented according to the law.
 That's why I joined with a bipartisan group of western colleagues to support the State Mineral Revenue Protection Act, which ensures that Colorado communities will receive the mineral royalties they are due under the law.